cynthialmy/cynthialmy.github.io/_posts/2024-06-11-contract-manager.md

 It turns **"Should we allow this?"** into a controllable system with known degradation paths.

 **The single narrative:**
-I took an ambiguous governance problem—how to enable autonomy without breaking trust—and built a decision system with clear boundaries, explicit trade-offs, and human judgment where it matters most.
+I took an ambiguous governance problem, how to enable autonomy without breaking trust, and built a decision system with clear boundaries, explicit trade-offs, and human judgment where it matters most.

 ---